CiscoDevNet/webex-video-mesh-node-provisioning/README.md

 When the script completes running, there are two types of log files generated.
 One log file is named as “vmn_provisioning.log” which contains logs of the entire process, and the other type of log file is specific to each VMN deployment, and is named as “ovf_IP.log”, where IP corresponds to the IP address of each VMN.
 These logs can be investigated upon further failures of the deployment.

+The Password in the csv is masked by ***** for every row whose password change was successful, and by ##### for every row whose password change failed.
+Enter the password again for the failed rows if the script is re-run.
+Do not share the original csv file with anyone as it contains password as plaintext.

  _Check that all the nodes from the CSV file deployed correctly.
 If some nodes did not deploy, edit the CSV file to provide the necessary information and run the script again._

 <br />

+---

 <br />

 ## <a id="password"></a> **Changing the Admin Account Password of Nodes in Bulk**